 Security Solutions has seen a 25 percent year-over-year growth in the last three years and has expanded to the Seattle area.
 Owner, Jamie Vos, says Security Solutions desires growth because it allows them the opportunity to give back to their community.
 In addition to Keys 4 Kids, Security Solutions also sponsors Rebound of Whatcom County and just recently finished building a school in India.

 Skookum Kids was founded in 2015 by Ray Deck III in Bellingham, Washington.
 This non-profit organization is dedicated to repairing the foster care system by equipping those already affected by the system and educating those who are not.
-It is staffed by seven full-time and three part-time employees and over 100 volunteers.
+It is staffed by seven full-time and four part-time employees and over 100 volunteers.
 For more information, visit their website at www.skookumkids.org.